- Prepare For the Homebuying Process: 30 to 90 Days

 If everything checks out and you’re satisfied with the property’s condition, all that’s left to do is finalize your loan and close on the property.
 Your lender will then verify your financial credentials through an official underwriting process and provide you with a commitment letter (as long as everything checks out).

 In the meantime, you will schedule the closing and conduct a final walkthrough to ensure that any last-minute issues have been handled.
 Then, the attorneys will prepare all the necessary paperwork, which you should review with your agent.
 You will bring the required funds to the closing table and sign the contracts, at which point you will become the new owner.

 All in all, this process should take about a week unless there are any last-minute concerns.

-Can I Buy a House in a Month?
+1. Can You Buy a House in a Month?

 Yes, it is possible to buy a house in a month, but it may not be easy.
 If you can pay cash or make a firm offer and the seller is ready to move, it’s possible to close within 30 days.
 But most home shoppers prefer to take a bit more time to do their due diligence and get the best deal possible.

 2. Can You Buy a House in 2 Months?